 Why and how did you become a PADI Diver?

-My story begins back in 2008 in Manchester City in the UK when I was completing my undergraduate degree in Tourism.
+My story begins back in 2008 in Manchester, UK, when I was completing my undergraduate degree in Tourism.
 Wanting a break to seek out the sun and sand, I headed to Sharm El Sheikh in Egypt.
-It was here that I first encountered the underwater world by way of a PADI Discover Scuba Diving Experience: “it was life changing.”
-I went back in 2009 where I completed the PADI Open Water course and PADI Advanced Open Water course, followed by the PADI Rescue Diver course in 2010.
-Going on to complete my PADI Divemaster rating in Jeddah, Saudi Arabia in 2011 I then spent a full 12 months working as a Divemaster and underwater photographer back in Sharm, before becoming a PADI Instructor in 2013.
+It was here that I first encountered the underwater world by way of a PADI Discover Scuba Diving experience, which was truly life changing.
+I went back in 2009 where I completed the PADI Open Water course.
+Going on to complete my PADI Divemaster course rating in Jeddah, Saudi Arabia in 2011 I then spent a full 12 months working as a Divemaster and underwater photographer back in Sharm.

 I am now a PADI Master Scuba Diver Trainer, focused on educating and teaching women to learn to dive within Saudi.